kserve/kserve/ROADMAP.md

     * Deploy a Tensorflow model without specifying a Tensorflow Serving Technology.
     * Deploy a XGBoost model without specifying a XGBoost Serving Technology.
     * Deploy a ScikitLearn model without specifying a ScikitLearn Serving Technology.
+    * Deploy a Pytorch model without specifying a Pytorch Serving Technology.
     * Deploy a Custom Containerized model by specifying your docker image and args.

 Objective: "Empower users to safely deploy production models by enabling a variety of deployment strategies."